nico-osd/osd_repo/README.md

+# This university project is not maintained anymore !!!

+You may use, copy and distribute the code provided as defined within the LICENSE.md

 # osd_repo
 Das Ziel des Repositories ist die Zusammenarbeit an dem, in Python realisierten, Projekt der LV Open Source Development.